Teachers, parents and pupils stand in solidarity at picket lines over cuts

 By Eleanor McGillie

-MEMBERS from Ireland’s largest teachers’ union took to the streets today to demonstrate their anger and frustration at facing a fifth successive year of cuts to the education system.
+MEMBERS from Ireland’s largest teachers’ union took to the picket lines today to demonstrate their anger and frustration at facing a fifth successive year of cuts to the education system.

 Teachers were joined on picket lines by parents and pupils who took the opportunity to stand in solidarity against proposed cuts in an education system which has already taken a battering.